jpegzilla/starter-guide/readme.md

 ### first projects

 so you're familiar with your tools, you know a little bit about your languages &mdash; now, what should you make?
-I have ideas on how to decide what is a good or bad thing to make in the way of pietro righi riva's [_rejecta_](https://actofplay.com/rejecta/) and my own [_thesis_](https://github.com/jpegzilla/thesis). with some guidelines in place, the trickies part of the process is finding a problem you want to solve.
+I have ideas on how to decide what is a good or bad thing to make in the way of pietro righi riva's [_rejecta_](https://actofplay.com/rejecta/) and my own [_thesis_](https://github.com/jpegzilla/thesis). with some guidelines in place, the trickiest part of the process is finding a problem you want to solve.
 I think the best software arises from the developers own needs. for example, tim berners-lee invented the internet as we know it today because he saw a need for a way for scientists to share information.

 of course, you don't have to have some kind of revolutionary idea - maybe you just need an app you can use to manage your d&d game, or a website to serve as your photography portfolio. no matter what it is, though, the idea is up to you.